FAC8/READMES/week1_github_html_css/readme-tutorial.md

 ## How to create your README

 Github will look for a file called README.md in the root of a git repository and display it by default.
-The file should be formatted in Markdown, a lightweight markup language with plain text formatting syntax designed so that it can be converted to HTML, which allows Github to display your page including advanced formatting, images and links.
+The file should be formatted in Markdown, which allows Github to display your page including advanced formatting, images and links.